bolitaf88/Crowdfunding_ETL/README.md

 This activity holds relevance for a wide range of individuals and professionals, including:

-- **Data Analysts**: Learning to clean and structure data from Excel files into a database is essential for performing advanced data analysis.
+- **Data Analysts**: Learning to clean and structure data from Excel files into a database is essential for performing further advanced data analysis.
 - **Database Administrators**: Understanding how to create and manage a structured database schema is fundamental in database management.
 - **Researchers**: Researchers across domains can benefit from these skills to efficiently manage and analyze data for their studies.
 - **Students and Learners**: This activity serves as a valuable learning experience for those acquiring data analysis and database management skills.